Diocese of Las Cruces: Sexual abuse

 In November 2018, the Diocese of Las Cruces released the names of 28 clergy who were credibly accused of committing acts of sex abuse while serving in the diocese.
-In February 2019, the diocese released the personnel files of all of the credibly accused clergy.
-The diocese added 13 more clergy and a volunteer teacher to the credibly accused list as well.
+In February 2019, the diocese released the personnel files of all of the credibly accused clergy, adding 13 more clergy and a volunteer teacher to the credibly accused list.

-In May 2020, the diocese was named in a sexual abuse lawsuit.
-The plaintiff accused the defendants of protecting Reverend David Holley after he sexually abused the plaintiff in the 1970s.
-Holley was a priest from the Diocese of Worcester living at the Servants of the Paraclete facility in Alamogordo at the time of the alleged crimes.
-He was being treated for sexually abusing minors in Massachusetts.
-The plaintiff also accused Holley of assault and battery and possession of child pornography.
-Holley was convicted in New Mexico in 1993 of sexually abusing and raping eight boys.
-He was sentenced to 55 to 275 years in prison.
+In May 2020, the diocese was named in a sexual abuse lawsuit, accused of protecting David Holley after he sexually abused the plaintiff in the 1970s.
+Holley was a priest from the Diocese of Worcester living at the Servants of the Paraclete facility in Alamogordo at the time of the alleged crimes, being treated for sexually abusing minors in Massachusetts.
+Holley was convicted in New Mexico in 1993 of sexually abusing and raping eight boys was sentenced to 55 to 275 years in prison.

-In November 2020, the Congregation for Bishops in the Vatican announced an investigation of Bishop Cantú for his handling of sexual abuse cases while he was bishop of Las Cruces.
-The investigation was headed by Bishop Thomas Olmsted of the Diocese of Phoenix.
-As of 2025, the Vatican had not released an outcome of the investigation.

-New Mexico state Senator Joe Cervantes stated in July 2021 that he was denied communion at his church in Las Cruces "...by the Catholic bishop here in Las Cruces and based on my political office."
-In response, the diocese said that Cervantes had been warned in advance that he would not receive communion due to his support of an abortions rights bill in the New Mexico Senate.